DTUWindEnergy/WindEnergyToolbox/docs/source/installation.rst

 * Update an installation to the most recent version::

     pip install --upgrade wetb

+* Install with dependencies needed by prepost

+    pip install wetb[prepost]

+* Install with all dependencies

+    pip install wetb[all]

 **NOTE**.
 Dependency conflicts can arise if you do not install ``wetb`` into a clean environment.
 In particular, your installation